If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 Tobacco Use

 Smoking is not good for your health or wealth.
 Tobacco use puts you at a greater risk of developing serious medical conditions, like heart attack and stroke.
-Brace yourself for significantly higher premiums if you smoke.
-Depending on your health, you could pay as much as two to five times more than a non-smoker of the same age.
+Brace yourself for significantly higher life insurance premiums if you smoke.
+Depending on your health, you could pay as much as two to five times more than a non-smoker of the same age, for the same life insurance premiums.

 Family History

 Many diseases tend to run in families.
-If you have got a family history of certain illnesses, like diabetes and cancer, the insurer may bump up your rates.
+If you have got a family history of certain illnesses, like diabetes and cancer, the insurer may bump up your rates of your life insurance.

 Your Gender